Overview

 Add Snowflake Provider in Workspace

-Once authenticated, add a table provider block in your workspace.sdf.yml.
+Once authenticated, add an integration block to your workspace.sdf.yml.
 This tells SDF to use Snowflake to hydrate missing table schemas.

 workspace: